flaneurette/UX.js/README.md

 An example showing the :toggle attribute, to switch a menu on/off.
 #### UX-cart.html
 An example creating a shopping cart with UX.js.
+#### UX-progress.html
+An example with a progress meter to pseudo measure page loading.
 #### UX-gallery.html
 An example creating a gallery through methods.
 #### UX-grow.html